fs-c/fsoc.space/posts/refactoring-a-pattern-scanner.md

 }
 ```

 which, at least to my eyes, is pretty clean.
-You can take a look at the final example code on [fs-c/sigscan](https://fsoc.space/words/refactoring-a-pattern-scanner/).
+You can take a look at the final example code in [fs-c/sigscan](https://fsoc.space/words/refactoring-a-pattern-scanner/).